Support student success at the health center

 Contribute by payroll deduction

-WMU employees may set up a recurring paycheck deduction.
+WMU employees may set up a recurring paycheck deduction at the WMU Alumni page.
 Just fill out the form and after selecting the "please choose: designate for the following purpose" pulldown box, type Sindecuse Health Center as the recipient.

 Your gift will translate into student success and diminish real and perceived barriers for those who need a helping hand.